 Taxi Subsidy Scheme digital smartcard

-The Taxi Transport Subsidy Scheme (TTSS) is transitioning from the manual paper travel dockets to a digital smartcard to claim your taxi subsidy.
+The Taxi Transport Subsidy Scheme (TTSS) is transitioning away from the use of paper travel dockets to a TTSS Smartcard to claim your taxi subsidy.

-There is no need to apply for a smartcard.
-We will contact you directly when the card is available to you.
-However, we do require a personal photo of you to be printed on your card for security and identification purposes.
+If you are already a TTSS participant there is no need to apply for a TTSS Smartcard.
+You will have received a letter to your nominated postal address.
+This letter will explain that we require a photo of you to be printed on your card for security and identification purposes.

 You can choose how you submit your photo.

 You can submit your photo and provide consent for us to use your photo via the Transport for NSW concessions website.
 Please go to https://concessions.transport.nsw.gov.au/ and choose the Taxi Transport Subsidy Scheme option and select Continue.

 On the next screen input your Client ID number.
 This is written at the top of the smartcard introductory letter.
 Include your family name in the fields provided.
 Please check your address and contact information is correct.